AdobeDocs/experience-manager-cloud-service.pt-BR/help/assets/assets-insights.md

 <!--

-## Using demo package for Asset Insights {#using-demo-package-for-asset-insights}
+## Using demo package for Assets Insights {#using-demo-package-for-asset-insights}

-Using the demo package, you can enable Adobe Asset Insights to capture data from and generate insights for a sample web page.
+Using the demo package, you can enable Adobe Assets Insights to capture data from and generate insights for a sample web page.

-1. Configure Asset Insights using the instructions in [Configure Asset Insights](#configure-asset-insights).
+1. Configure Assets Insights using the instructions in [Configure Assets Insights](#configure-asset-insights).
 1. Download the sample [!DNL Experience Manager Assets] package from below and install the package from CRXDE package manager.

    [Get File](assets/insightsdemo.zip)